the-goobers/dragonfly/README.md

 #### general code-style
 - general use of snake_case
-- no prefix like `_` or `m_`, just regular names
+- members have no prefixes
-- structs that are not primitive datatypes must be marked with a leading ``c_``
+- datatype structs are post-fixed with `_t` (no methods)
 - access variables using `this->...` always
-- call member functions/methods using `method(...)`
+- call member functions/methods using `method(...)` without using `this` pointer
 - inline member functions inside headers must not rely on any external functions
 - inline member functions inside headers must not use any types from lower in the composition hierarchy
-- use ``struct`` always
+- use `struct` always
 - all members of a struct should be public
-- implementation functions that are not to be used by other parts of the code must be defined in the implementation of that header file
+- implementation functions that are not to be used by other parts of the code must be defined in the implementation/source file
-- arguments of any functor (functions, lambdas, callables, func-decls, ...) must have a leading underscore
-- do not write getters and setters if they dont handle any external logic
+- do not write getters and setters if they don't handle any external logic
-- avoid RAII -> constructors and destructor have to always be pure functions (!)
+- avoid RAII -> constructors and destructors have to always be pure functions (!)
 - outside of the functions that interface with external code pure functions are preferable
 - make use of RVO and nRVO when possible
-- dont use const-references of types smaller than gp-registers
+- don't use const-references of types smaller than gp-registers
 ```cpp
 /* header and source combination for example simplicity */